mathieupaille/mathieupaille.github.io/_pages/about.md

 news: false  # includes a list of news items
 selected_papers: true # includes a list of papers marked as "selected={true}"
-social: true  # includes social icons at the bottom of the page
+social: false  # includes social icons at the bottom of the page
 ---
+I'm a postdoctoral researcher in linguistics and <a href="https://banting.fellowships-bourses.gc.ca/en/2024-2025-eng.html">Banting fellow</a> at <a href="https://www.leibniz-zas.de/en/">ZAS</a>.
+I work on semantics and pragmatics.

+Most of my work focuses on exhaustification, predicate meanings, and the relation between language and thought.
+I'm particularly interested in using the tools of formal semantics to learn more about conceptual representations and other aspects of cognition.
+For example, in <a href="http://localhost:4000/assets/pdf/Paille-2025-LP.pdf">a 2025 <i>Linguistics & Philosophy</i> paper</a>, I show that in most sentences, there are systematic mismatches between the intuited and underlying meanings of conceptual vocabulary like nouns and adjectives.

-I'm a postdoctoral researcher in linguistics at the University of Calgary.
-I completed my PhD in 2022 as a <a href="https://vanier.gc.ca/en/home-accueil.html">Vanier scholar</a> at McGill University.
-This fall, I will be starting a postdoctoral research position at <a href="https://www.leibniz-zas.de/en/">ZAS</a>.
+Previously, I was at the University of Calgary as a postdoctoral researcher, and at McGill as a Vanier scholar, where I defended <a href="https://lingbuzz.net/lingbuzz/006765">my thesis</a> in 2022.

-In <a href="https://lingbuzz.net/lingbuzz/006765">my dissertation</a>, I show that the meaning of predicates as intuited in sentences is stronger than their lexical-conceptual meaning, and that the way this strengthening occurs has some special properties.
-In discussing the semantics of predication and strengthening, I also touch on the topics of additive particles, conjunction, and homogeneity.

 In my spare time I enjoy studying languages, social movement organising, and time outdoors.
-I'm a native French speaker from a <a href = "https://en.wikipedia.org/wiki/Franco-Manitoban">minority community</a> in <a href="https://en.wikipedia.org/wiki/Winnipeg">Winnipeg</a>.
+I'm a native French speaker from a <a href = "https://en.wikipedia.org/wiki/Franco-Manitoban">minority community</a> in <a href="https://en.wikipedia.org/wiki/Winnipeg">Winnipeg</a>, Canada.

 Get in touch! mathieu.paille (at) mail.mcgill.ca.